Suffolk Local Offer

 Suffolk expect that schools and settings will involve the child, young person and their parent/carer as fully as possible in the decisions that affect them.

 The SEND Code of Practice explains the duties of local authorities, health bodies, schools and colleges to provide for those with special educational needs under part 3 of the Children and Families Act 2014.
+This is the law, and schools must have regard to it.

 All schools and settings must: